triton-inference-server/openvino_backend/README.md

 * `ENABLE_BATCH_PADDING`: By default an error will be generated if backend receives a request with batch size less than max_batch_size specified in the configuration.
 This error can be avoided at a cost of performance by specifying `ENABLE_BATCH_PADDING` parameter as `YES`.
 * `RESHAPE_IO_LAYERS`: By setting this parameter as `YES`, the IO layers are reshaped to the dimensions provided in model configuration.
 By default, the dimensions in the model is used.
+* `TARGET_DEVICE`: Choose the OpenVINO device for running the inference.
+It could be CPU (default), GPU or any of the virtual devices like AUTO, MULTI, HETERO.
+Note: using Intel GPU is possible only if `--device /dev/dri` is passed to the container and is supported only on linux with x86_64 arch.